Symplectic hats: General remarks on symplectic cobordisms between knots

 Therefore, the graph of $\overline{F}$ is a symplectic surface in $\R^4$ if and only if the quantity above is positive.
 Since the graph of $F$ is symplectic and $\rho_t$ is identically 1 for $r>\epsilon$, the only part to check is when $r < \epsilon$.
 When $r \le \frac{\epsilon}2$, the third summand vanishes and the second summand is larger than $-1$ by our assumption on $F$.
 Finally, when $\frac{\epsilon}2 < r < \epsilon$, the first two summands in~\eqref{e:omegavsrho} are strictly larger than $0$ since $S_2'$ is symplectic and $\rho_t$ is between 0 and 1.
 Each part of the last summand in~\eqref{e:omegavsrho} is of order $r^2$ by our assumption on $\rho'_t$.
 Thus if $\epsilon$ is taken small enough the last term can be made arbitrarily small, and hence the graph of $F_t$ is symplectic for each $t$, giving a symplectic isotopy from $S_2'$ to the graph of $F_1$.
-We have thus established our first claim. \Marco{Added one parameter.}\John{Slightly edited second to last sentence to remove the confluence of "thus"s.}
+We have thus established our first claim.

 Now to resolve the double point.
 Let $B$ be a round ball contained in our Darboux chart.
 Notice that $(S_1'\cup S_2')\cap \partial B$ is a transverse Hopf link.
 The surface $C_\epsilon= \{z_1z_2=\epsilon\}\cap B$ is a complex surface for positive $\epsilon$.
 In particular, $C_\epsilon$ is symplectic with boundary a transverse link that is transversely isotopic to $(S_1'\cup S_2')\cap \partial B$ (via the isotopy given by $\epsilon$ going to zero).
 We may now use Remark~\ref{generalglue} to glue $C_\epsilon$ to $\overline{\Sigma-(B\cap \Sigma)}$ and thus resolve the double point at the expense of adding genus. \end{proof}